2025–26 Asian Le Mans Series

-The 2025–26 Asian Le Mans Series will be the fourteenth season of the Automobile Club de l'Ouest's Asian Le Mans Series.
-It is the fourth 24 Hours of Le Mans-based series created by the ACO, following the American Le Mans Series (since merged with the Rolex Sports Car Series to form the United SportsCar Championship), the European Le Mans Series and the FIA World Endurance Championship.
-The six-event season will begin at the Sepang International Circuit in Sepang on 12 December 2025 and will conclude at the Yas Marina Circuit in Abu Dhabi on 8 February 2026.
-This season will mark the debut of the new, third-generation LMP3 cars in this series.
+The 2025–26 Asian Le Mans Series was the fourteenth season of the Automobile Club de l'Ouest's Asian Le Mans Series.
+It is the fourth 24 Hours of Le Mans-based series created by the ACO, following the American Le Mans Series (since merged with the Rolex Sports Car Series to form the IMSA SportsCar Championship), the European Le Mans Series and the FIA World Endurance Championship.
+The six-event season began at the Sepang International Circuit in Sepang on 12 December 2025 and concluded at the Yas Marina Circuit in Abu Dhabi on 8 February 2026.
+This season marked the debut of the new, third-generation LMP3 cars in this series.
+This also as well marked the last season in the Asian Le Mans Series for the LMP3 class since being in the category in the 2015-16 season due to being removed and placed into the newly created Asian Le Mans Cup for the next year's season 2026-27 Asian Le Mans Cup as a support category.